Startup funding: What role does female beauty play? – DW – 08/23/2024

 Need for 'fair and balanced' startup finance

-Friederike Kogelheide from Bochum, Germany, is one of those who has had such experiences.
-Her startup called Glim Skin has developed an electronic cosmetic device that uses the antimicrobial properties of cold plasma.
+Friederike Kogelheide, from Bochum, Germany, has had such experiences.
+Her startup Glim Skin has developed an electronic cosmetic device that uses the antimicrobial properties of cold plasma.

-In the early stages of her company, she had a male partner, who was solely responsible for marketing.
-Yet, male investors perceived him as the "head of the startup," she told DW, and directed technical questions to him rather than to her, who developed the device.
-Her advice for investors: "focus on the product, not the presenter."
+In the early stages of her company, she had a male partner who was solely responsible for marketing.
+Yet male investors perceived him as the "head of the startup," she told DW, and directed technical questions to him rather than to her, even though she developed the device.
+Her advice for investors: "Focus on the product, not the presenter."

 The University of St. Gallen's study concludes that beauty and unconscious biases play a significant role in startup investing.
-Dietmar Grichnik argues that only through a "solid understanding of these processes" a fair and equal corporate financing can be ensured.
+Grichnik argues that only through a "solid understanding of these processes" can a fair and equal corporate financing can ensured.

 "It is now up to the venture capital scene to become aware of this challenge and take appropriate measures to create a fairer and more balanced investment environment," he added.